 Strengths

-+CLI-first model (no central platform required)
++CLI-first model with no central platform required

 Trade-offs